Azure-Samples/selenium-grid-aks-keda/README.md

 az deployment sub create -u https://github.com/Azure/AKS-Construction/releases/download/0.6.2/sample-peeredvnet-main.json -l WestEurope -p adminPrincipleId=$(az ad signed-in-user show --query objectId --out tsv) az aks get-credentials -n aks-grid-stest -g rg-stest-selenium --overwrite-existing
 ```

-This sample uses the Selenium IDE CLI (Selenium Side Runner) to add tests to the queue.
-This requires Node & Npm to be installed.
-A dev container and GitHub action are included in this repo to make this easier for users who don't have Node set up locally.

-### Installation

 #### Keda